11/6/2019

 speaker

-James Fossett
+James Fawcett

-Analyst at Morgan Stanley
+Analyst, Morgan Stanley

 speaker

-Steve Molenkoff
+Steve Mollenkopf

 Chief Executive Officer

 James and Steve, so we continue to talk to Huawei.
 I would characterize the discussions as ongoing, but really nothing to report on.
-Obviously we don't have the numbers.
+Obviously, we don't have the numbers.
 We don't have any revenue in the numbers right now for licensing revenue.
-In terms of how the trade discussions between the two countries impact the probability or chance that we can get a resolution.
+In terms of how the trade – discussions between the two countries impact the probability or chance that we can get a resolution.
 I think it's too early to tell.
 I think it's pretty opaque at the moment.
 It's good that we're talking, but there's really nothing to report on right now.
 And you know that the product business for us is actually quite small.
 We tend to be a little bit more insulated, I think, from the trade talks compared to maybe other companies.
-But too early to tell in terms of what it will mean to the licensing discussions.
+But too early to tell in terms of what it will mean to the to the licensing discussions.

 speaker